 3. Don’t Be Afraid To Wait

 Part of the beauty of RV’ing is going with the flow.
 But too many folks get caught up in the itinerary that they planned.
 While you can get away with that in the summer winter changes a lot and you need to be ready to hunker down until the roads are safe.
-When you have the option to enjoy your RV, why rush and take the risk of hitting the road too early?

 If at all possible, avoid ice on the road.
 Of course, this isn’t always an option when you’re RV’ing in the winter but if you’ve got a flexible schedule there’s a chance you can time your drives to avoid too much ice.

-4. Don’t Drive At Night
+4. Avoid Driving At Night

 Driving during the winter is already hard enough and there’s no need to add another variable into the mix!
 Driving at night removes all chance of ice melting in the mid-day sun and actually increases the chances of ice as temperatures drop for the night.